 - It can increase your donor retention rate.
 Because of the focus on strengthening donor relationships, annual campaigns also see higher donor retention rates.
 It’s actually much more cost-effective and beneficial to leverage current supporters than to acquire new ones. in fact, the average recurring donor gives 42% more in one year than those who give one-time gifts

-Additionally, giving is actually projected to increase by 5.1% in 2021.
+Additionally, giving was actually projected to increase by 5.1% in 2021, and that trend could continue into 2022.
 With your giving campaign strategy fully developed, you can better leverage this philanthropic wave to increase the support to your own annual fund.

 Restricted VS. Unrestricted Giving